Skip to main content

 Issues and proposed responses

-Our survey and feedback map are organised into topics.
+Our proposals are organised into topics.
 Each topic outlines issues and proposals to respond to them.
-The feedback map also has an ‘all issues and proposals’ section.
 The topics are:

 • taxis, rideshare/Uber, pick-up/drop-off, and mobility parking